• Recipes

 adding milk to peach cobbler pound cake

 3. Alternate adding your dry ingredients and your milk to into your wet ingredients.
-Fold it all together until it's just combined -- it should be thick and fluffy.
+Fold it all together until it just comes together -- it should be thick and fluffy.

 upside down peach cobbler pound cake topping